 - Byrne Criminal Justice Innovation (BCJI) Spring 2015 Update

-The Miami-Dade Northside District (MDND) is situated amidst five municipalities in north Miami-Dade County (MDC) and comprise of unincorporated neighborhoods continually plagued by violent criminal activity.
-Although the area only comprises 15.5 square miles, it accounts for 31.5% of the FBI Part I crimes occurring within unincorporated MDC.
+The Miami-Dade Northside District is situated amidst five municipalities in north Miami-Dade County and comprise of unincorporated neighborhoods continually plagued by violent criminal activity.
+Zip Codes include 33142, 33147 and 33150.

-The MDND is bounded geographically by NW 135th Street to the North, NW 7th Avenue to the East, NW 20th Street to the South, and by NW 37th Avenue to the West.
+The Northside District is bounded geographically by NW 135th Street to the North, NW 7th Avenue to the east, NW 20th Street to the South, and by NW 37th Ave to the West.
+Project P.E.A.C.E. focuses its resources in three micro-target areas, selected by the Mayor's Task Force and approved by the Federal Government.
+These micro-target areas include a portion of 18th Avenue as the business corridor that are Micro-Target Areas I and II; and a residential area that is Micro-Target area III.

 You are now leaving the official website of Miami-Dade County government.
 Please be aware that when you exit this site, you are no longer protected by our privacy or security policies.
 Miami-Dade County is not responsible for the content provided on linked sites.
 The provision of links to these external sites does not constitute an endorsement.